Marc Darrow, MD., JD.

 As the person’s knee worsens they will make their first doctors appointment.
 Here their doctor may advise them to Rest, Ice, Compress and elevate again.
 This time the doctor may offer the person a stronger medication.
 Still failing to resolve their knee pain, the doctor then may move onto stronger medication, a cortisone injection, or physical therapy.
 Some people will get all these treatments.

-A June 2020 study (2) from Stanford University focused on additional treatment options for the two most common causes of front of the knee pain, patellofemoral pain syndrome, and patellar tendinopathy.
-The researchers wrote: “Conservative management is the first-line treatment for these conditions.
-For clinicians to maximize the efficacy of conservative treatment options for their patients, they must understand the most up-to-date literature evaluating the potential benefit of taping, bracing, and injections as adjunctive treatments for maximizing treatment success.”
+A June 2020 study (1) from Stanford University focused on additional treatment options for the two most common causes of front of the knee pain, patellofemoral pain syndrome, and patellar tendinopathy.

 Here they discuss tape, brace, and Prolotherapy, PRP and Stem Cell injections